Frequently Asked Questions (FAQ)

 Yes.
-Students may use USB drives in the computer labs and are encouraged to do so instead of 3.5" floppy diskettes.
+Students may use USB drives in the computer labs and are encouraged to do so.
 USB drives are less prone to failure caused by manufacturing defects or physical damage.
 However, it is not uncommon for a student to lose a USB drive due to the small sizes of these devices so one must be careful to remember to remove it from a computer after use and keep track of its location.

 Yes.
 However, the Information Technology department may not be able to provide support depending on the assistance required.
 When contacting the Helpdesk for assistance you must indicate what operating system your computer uses.

 OS X, the current operating system for Macintosh computers is compatible with our campus network.